ganyicz/bond/docs/index.md

 #### Cross-file Intellisense (VS Code)

-The Bond VS Code extension will provide autocomplete and type checking for props on the outside of the component, ensuring type safety across multiple files.
+The Bond VS Code extension will provide autocomplete and type checking for props on the outside of the component, ensuring type safety across files.

 #### Common error diagnostics (VS Code)